lemonliu2023/lingo-reader/README.md

 **The project is developing**

+### TodoList

+#### kernel:

+1. migrate `playwright` to `ski-canvas`
+2. transform ChapterContent to `Object` which has type, offset, text, x, y, and others, offset is an id of a char or image.
+Afterwards, use these Object to generate svg label text.
+Now it directly generates label text.
+3. support multi column rendering
+4. exposed apis:
+   1. for saving all chapter pages to disk and assign them a name which represent page information, such as `[epubFileName]-[Chapter]-[pageIndex]`, and the page is an Object which has name, pageSvgText.
+   2. get all chapter pages
+   3. saving one chapter pages (with `offset`, )

+#### application:

+1. support note taking in aplication.

+#### renderer process

+text obj(generated from parser or customized)

+=> token

+=> svg texts

+=> svg texts with background

+=> res

 ### Reasons for Using SVG in a Reader

 1.SVG is a vector graphics format that can maintain high-quality text rendering at any resolution without distortion when zoomed in.